 If you don't have a list today, start one.
 If you have a list, do something to win new subscribers.

-I am using Aweber to manage my mailing lists.
+I am using Active Campaign to manage my mailing lists.
 I offer free optin gifts here and there on my website, run occasional summits, run and participate in bundles – these are all powerful list builders.

 Tip #3: Rework what you have instead of always starting something new.